xlladdins/xll/docs/Excel4MacrosH-P.md

 the subsequent DDE macro functions use this number to specify the channel.
 If INITIATE is unsuccessful, FALSE is returned.

-**Important**   Microsoft Excel for the Macintosh requires system software version 7.0 or later for this function.
+**Important**&nbsp;&nbsp;&nbsp;Microsoft Excel for the Macintosh requires system software version 7.0 or later for this function.

 **Syntax**

 **INITIATE**(**app\_text, topic\_text**)

-App\_text    is the DDE name of the application with which you want to begin a DDE session, in text form.
+App\_text&nbsp;&nbsp;&nbsp;&nbsp;is the DDE name of the application with which you want to begin a DDE session, in text form.
 The form of app\_text depends on the application you are accessing.
 The DDE name of Microsoft Excel, for example, is "Excel".

-Topic\_text    describes something, such as a document or a record in a database, in the application that you are accessing; the form of topic\_text depends on the application you are accessing.
+Topic\_text&nbsp;&nbsp;&nbsp;&nbsp;describes something, such as a document or a record in a database, in the application that you are accessing; the form of topic\_text depends on the application you are accessing.
 Microsoft Excel accepts the names of the current documents as topic\_text, as well as the name "System".

 **Remarks**